 You can now use U-Boot.
 Run the help command to see the available commands.

 Type the help saveenv command to make sure that the saveenv command exists.
-We use it in these labs to save your U-Boot environment settings to the boards' eMMC storage.
-Some earlier versions do not support this.
+We use it in these labs to save your U-Boot environment settings to the eMMC.